Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 ## Coordinative and Coordinationizers

-The ERG-ACC and ACC-ERG coordinationizers can only be applied to binary roots expressing a relation between two propositions, such as logical connective predicates like ⟪-áı⟫, "and".
+The direct and inverse coordinationizers can only be applied to binary roots expressing a relation between two propositions, such as logical connective predicates like ⟪-áı⟫, "and".
 They convert the binary predicate into an afterthought, interposed conjunction, a conjunction placed between the two connectands it governs.
-In the case of the ERG-ACC version, the first connectand goes into the ERG slot and the second one in the ACC slot; with the ACC-ERG coordinationizer, it's the other way around.
+In the case of the direct version, the first connectand goes into the ERG slot and the second one in the ACC slot; with the inverse coordinationizer, it's the other way around.
 The difference is insignificant if the binary relation is reflexive, i.e. reciprocal.
 The propositional versions take two propositions as their arguments; the eventive versions take as arguments events instantiating the propositions, i.e. the physical manifestation of these abstract propositions.
 When two noun phrases are conjoined with a conjunction, the two must bear the same noun case.
 When two verbs in the same clause are conjoined, the second one bears the Coordinative Role ⟪hu-⟫.
 A bare Coordinative Role, not preceded by a conjunction word, is a shorthand for a logical AND conjoining two verbs, i.e. with the ⟪ñaʼáı⟫ conjunction left out implicit.